NCAA Women's Div. II Basketball Tournament Glance

 |At Hays, Kan.

-SW Oklahoma State-Emporia State-Central Missouri winner vs. Fort Hays State-Pittsburg State-Minnesota-Duluth-Minnesota State-Moorhead winner, 8 p.m.
+Southwestern Oklahoma State-Central Missouri winner vs. Fort Hays State-Pittsburg State-Minnesota-Duluth-Minnesota State-Moorhead winner, 8 p.m.

 |East Region